 Gold’s Gym logo

 The Amara Suede palms ensure that you get the most comfortable grip possible without too much cushioning that impedes your hand closing ability.
 A hook and loop adjustment allows you to get the perfect fit for your needs.
-Gold’s Gym weightlifting gloves are jet black and feature the famous Gold’s logo on the enclosure tab.
+Gold’s Gym workout gloves are jet black and feature the famous Gold’s logo on the enclosure tab.
 Knowing that Gold’s Gym has put their name to this glove can give you the confidence that it is a high-quality product.
-These durable weightlifting gloves are ideal for all of your Crossfit moves, including pull ups and chin ups.
+These durable workout gloves are ideal for all of your Crossfit moves, including pull ups and chin ups.